allen-ajith/allen-ajith.github.io/_pages/about.md

 I did my bachelors in Computer Science and Engineering at School of Engineering, [CUSAT](https://www.cusat.ac.in/).

-Lately, I’ve been drawn to topics in **self-supervised learning** and **interpretability**.
-My past projects have covered a range of topics, including trustworthy ML (with work in federated learning), link prediction, node sampling, and zero-knowledge proofs.
+I'm currently focused on **reinforcement learning** and **model interpretability**.
+Previously, I’ve worked on projects related to representation learning, federated learning for privacy-preserving AI, link prediction and node sampling in social networks, and blockchain systems using zero-knowledge proofs.

 Here is my *(hopefully updated)* [CV](assets/pdf/CV.pdf) <br>